janpajerski/odin-rock-paper-scissors/notes.md

 The problem here is really a sub-problem.
 How do you prompt the user to enter a string value?
 Once you figure that out, simply assign the value to the `humanChoice` variable and return that variable.

+## Step 4: Declare the players score variables

+This is as simpole as it gets.
+Literally declare two variables, `humanScore` and `computerScore` and initialize them with a value of `0`.